 Type: Ind.

-One of the best tomatoes for sauces, the San Marzano, is your classic Italian pick.
+One of the best tomatoes for sauces, the San Marzano, is your classic Italian choice.

 This tomato variety is ideal for those who want to grow tomatoes for use in marinara, Bolognese, or other classic Italian dishes.